RTS2/rts2/scripts/rts2saf/sphinx/installation.rst

  insert into scripts values ('5', 'YOUR_CAMERA_NAME', ' exe /usr/local/bin/rts2saf_focus.py ');

-Adding the devices to the Postgres DB is usually done by script ``rts-2/scripts/ubuntu-rts2-install``, in case not execute as user postgres:
+The dummy devices are usually added  by the script ``rts-2/scripts/ubuntu-rts2-install`` to the Postgres DB, in case not execute as user postgres:

 .. code-block:: bash